jat9674/Basic-data-Processing-in-Machine-learning-using-R/README.md

 # Basic-data-Processing-in-Machine-learning-using-R
-Different kinds oof regression models in R.
+Different kinds of regression models in R.